-These rolls come together in about 20 minutes and are perfect for when you need to add a side dish when serving Italian food.
+These rolls come together in about 20 minutes and are perfect for when you need to add a side dish when serving Italian food like my favorite lasagna.
 The best part is, your guest will never know they weren’t made from scratch!
 They taste just as delicious as homemade breadsticks, but don’t require any yeast or rising time.

 I love the garlic, buttery and parmesan combination…it really takes these rolls over the top!
 Add your favorite seasoning for a yummy twist!
 I could seriously eat the whole pan.
 They are that good!

 The best part about these garlic knots is that there’s no mixing or kneading the dough.
 We use a premade pizza dough as the base and then add a buttery garlic parmesan topping to give them a bold boost of flavor.

 My favorite store-bought pizza dough is from Trader Joe’s.
 It’s so delicious and tastes super authentic.
 If you have the time you can always make my easy homemade pizza dough.
 It makes enough dough for two 12-inch pizzas, so you’ll even have some leftover to freeze or to make your favorite pizza or stromboli.

 Biscuit or Crescent Variation